Fayeq-qamar/DocuGit/README.md

 # DocuGit

-A modern application built with cutting-edge technologies
+A modern application built with cutting-edge technologies to analyse repositories and deliver Readme files and detailed documentations! (this was also created by Docu-git.
+XD)

 # DocuGit